ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :param type_of_estimator: Whether you want a classifier or regressor
   :type type_of_estimator: 'regressor' or 'classifier'
   :param column_descriptions: A key/value map noting which column is ``'output'``, along with any columns that are ``'nlp'``, ``'date'``, ``'ignore'``, or ``'categorical'``.
 See below for more details.
   :type column_descriptions: dictionary, where each attribute name represents a column of data in the training data, and each value describes that column as being either ['categorical', 'output', 'nlp', 'date', 'ignore'].
-Note that 'continuous' data does not need to be labeled as such (all columns are assumed to be continuous unless labeled otherwise.
+Note that 'continuous' data does not need to be labeled as such: all columns are assumed to be continuous unless labeled otherwise.

 .. py:method:: ml_predictor.train(raw_training_data, user_input_func=None, optimize_final_model=False, perform_feature_selection=None, verbose=True, ml_for_analytics=True, take_log_of_y=None, model_names='GradientBoosting', perform_feature_scaling=True, calibrate_final_model=False, verify_features=False, cv=2, feature_learning=False, fl_data=None, prediction_intervals=False)